 Environmentally friendliness

-There are many reasons why polished concrete is environment friendly.
+There are many reasons why polished concrete is environmentally friendly.
 You don’t have to use too many raw materials to produce concrete.
 In fact, the only things you need are water-based hardeners and stain-resistant treatments.
 Polished concrete also doesn’t emit volatile organic compounds (VOCs).

 If you have a polished concrete floor, you won’t have to worry about efflorescence.
 This is the crystalline or powdery salt deposits that often appear on regular concrete or natural stone surfaces.
 The polishing and sealing process prevents this concrete dust from forming.

-Epoxy flooring can also be environment friendly, but it depends on the type of product you use.
+Epoxy flooring can also be environmentally friendly, but it depends on the type of product you use.
 Most epoxy coatings are made from organic resins and hardeners.
 The polymerisation involved in making epoxy helps make the material less likely to contaminate the environment.

 However, not all epoxy products available are eco-friendly.
 Some variants may have harmful chemicals that can endanger the environment.
 As a rule, always ask your contractor if they use green epoxies before installing in your home, office or warehouse.